snowfrogdev/100-days-of-code/log.md

 ## Day 8: April 29, Monday

-**Today's Progress**: Worked through the 'Protein translation', 'Nucleotide count and started the 'Allergies' exercises on [exercism.io](https://exercism.io).
+**Today's Progress**: Worked through the 'Protein translation', 'Nucleotide count' and started the 'Allergies' exercises on [exercism.io](https://exercism.io).
 Started working on a CLI to automatically download and run tests on student exercises on exercism.io.
 I call it xmentor for now.

 **Thoughts** I had fun working on these relatively simple exercises.
 I ended learning about TS index signatures.
 Making CLI tools is a lot of fun.
 I just love automating stuff.